Landscaping Job Duties & Career Information

 - Nursery and Greenhouse Operators - Landscape professionals use millions of plants each year, plants that are generally grown in nurseries and greenhouses.
 These specialists are invested in growing healthy plants.

 - Project Managers - When landscape professionals gain experience, organizational and time management skills and master client relations, they are often promoted to become project managers of landscape accounts and projects.

 - Purchasing Managers – These professionals negotiate with vendors to ensure each job has the best products available at the best price.
 They interface with designers, estimators and contractors a great deal.

 Management and Executive Opportunities: Enjoying a Thriving Career

 Those who have demonstrated success in their career often find themselves in senior management and executive positions where they can best support their company’s business.
-In these roles professionals become increasingly responsible for helping customers, mentoring staff, ensuring profitability and exploring new business opportunities.
-Senior positions include branch managers, regional managers and vice presidents, business development managers, and company owners.
+In these roles, professionals become increasingly responsible for helping customers, mentoring staff, ensuring profitability and exploring new business opportunities.
+Senior landscaping positions withsuch job duties include branch managers, regional managers and vice presidents, business development managers, and company owners.
 Most corporate leaders have progressed through their careers as landscape professionals; however, others have enjoyed success in other fields and now combine their business prowess with a love for the landscape industry.

 There are careers paths for those who like high pressure and those who don’t.
 Those who love to hit the books will succeed in the industry as can those who prefer the value of on-the-job training.
 Technicians, supervisors, managers, sales professionals, soon-to-be graduates, career changers, scientists, and others looking for strong career opportunities that will allow them to make a difference should consider becoming one of the almost one million men and women who proudly call themselves landscape professionals.